REMOTE HUTS

 Blue Duck Biv, now derelict, is located on the tops on the TL of Blue Duck Creek in the Kokatahi valley.
 It was built by the New Zealand Forest Service in the period 17.10.58 to 31.01.59 according to a report to Merv O'Reilly from Alan Farmer. who also built Scottys Biv in the Taipo.
 John Bathgate who worked as a culler from 1969-72 mentioned visiting it in February 1972.
 Little was known of it, or its whereabouts for many years following this.
 Ted Brennan of DOC mentioned seeing a derelict Biv from a helicopter in the early 2000s and in 2016 Jim Masson spotted it from the crest of the Toaroha Range.
 Since then, it has been visited and photographed by a couple of parties.
 The Biv's roof and frame have collapsed, and it has obviously not been habitable for quite some time.
 It is located on the NZ Topo-50 BV19 map at around E1452940/ N5242446.
 The Biv site can be viewed on Google maps.
 Blue Duck Biv was a standard B49 structure with flat-iron walls and roof.

-Cat Creek Biv
+Cat Creek Hut

-Cat Creek Biv was a two-bunk B55 design with corrugated iron roof that was located around the 1140m contour on the Whitcombe River tops between Vincent and Cataract creeks.
-It never appeared on any of the NZ topo maps and was destroyed in a storm sometime in 1974.
-A rudimentary shelter was constructed from its wreckage, possibly by NZFS workers.
-I visited the site in 1978, but the shelter wasn't appealing enough to be worth staying in.
-We accessed it via the tops track behind Price Flat Hut.
-The remains are still there in a creek gut at E1439812/ N5225395.
-There is a tarn just to the true left of the gut that is not marked on the topo map. |
+Cat Creek Hut was most probably a 4-bunk S80 design.
+Built in 1962 by the New Zealand Forest Service, it was located around the 1140m contour on the Whitcombe tops above Price Flat.
+It never appeared on any of the NZ topo maps and was destroyed in a storm in 1975.
+A rudimentary shelter was constructed from its wreckage by NZFS workers in 1976.
+I visited the site in 1978, but it wasn't appealing enough to stay in.
+It was accessed from a track directly behind Price Flat Hut which is still followable.
+Its remains are in a creek gut on the true left of a small tarn that isn't marked on the map.

 Crane Creek Hut

 Crane Creek Hut was located in the Rochfort Basin at the head of Crane Creek.
-In Robin Quigg's dissertation, "Back-Country Huts: More Than A Roof Over Your Head," it states that Crane Creek Hut was an 8x8' structure built in 1956 by the NZFS and West Coast Branch of the New Zealand Deerstalkers Association.
+In Robin Quigg's dissertation, "Back-Country Huts: More Than A Roof Over Your Head," it states that Crane Creek Hut was an 8x8' structure built in 1956 by the New Zealand Forest Service and West Coast Branch of the New Zealand Deerstalkers Association.
 It was pre-cut and flown in, then lengthened in the early 1980's to 16x8'.
 The FS hoped that recreational hunters would have an impact on local deer numbers, and the NZDA considered the basin a safe place for their junior members to hunt.
 Rochfort basin is an impressive sub-alpine setting, however the Hut itself was considered quite unappealing, with few windows, and narrow, uncomfortable bunks.
 Crane Creek burned down some time after 1993.

 Cropp Hut

 Cropp Hut was located in the Cropp basin in the Whitcombe valley on an idyllic river flat ringed by sub-alpine forest and with picturesque waterfalls coming down off Galena Ridge.
 There are some great high-level routes to the upper Waitaha and Mikonui catchments from the basin.
-Cropp Hut started its life as a standard six-bunk NZFS design with open fire.
+Cropp Hut started its life as a standard six-bunk New Zealand Forest Service design with open fire.
 In January 1969 culler Greg Kohler found it with its chimney almost torn off by a recent storm.
 Colin Yeates and Peter Annett repaired and painted the Hut, possibly removing the chimney at the same time.
 In the mid 1970s the Hut was blown off its piles and was repaired by Tony Newton and his workers.
 Reports of recurring wind and flood damage continued right through to the Hut's demise in 1995.
 Cropp Hut was used by the Ministry of Works Meteorological division from the late 1970s for rainfall and river flow monitoring (it was here that NZ's record for the heaviest rainfall in a 48-hour period, 1049mm, was recorded in 1995).
 The Department insulated and lined the hut, and a coal range was installed by the NZFS in August 1981.
 Cropp Hut was hit by a flash flood in 1995 and a hutbook entry later that year reports it being turned around off its piles, with a foot of sand inside and a tide mark 18 inches up the wall.
 The Department of Conservation was intending to repair the Hut but discovered that sodden batts in the walls had rotted the frame beyond salvation.
 Sections of iron cladding and frame were flown over to the flat on the TL of the River, and the rest burned.
 The remnants are still there a short distance from some NIWA meteorological equipment.
 The Permolat Group has suggested placing one of the old Bivs that was removed by DOC, back in the basin, but they're not keen on this idea.
 Pity!
 It's a fantastic location.

 Diedrichs Creek Hut

 Diedrichs Creek Hut was located on the TR of Diedrichs Creek on the frontal terraces of the Diedrichs Range.
 According to Warren Godfrey it had several names including the Internal Affairs Roadend Hut, Koiterangi Base, Forest Service Base, and Forest Service Roadend Hut.
 In the early days it was also sometimes referred to as Sam Godfrey's Hut, as it was, on, or adjacent to Godfrey’s land.
-Diedrichs Creek Hut is marked on a rough hand-drawn map of the area from 1932, updated by Len Boot of the NZFS in Hokitika in 1962.
+Diedrichs Creek Hut is marked on a rough hand-drawn map of the area from 1932, updated by Len Boot of the New Zealand Forest Service in Hokitika in 1962.
 It was accessible by vehicle along a logging road to the Stopforth Sawmill which was a short distance further along the terrace.
 It survived through until the DOC days when it was burnt down, reputedly because the Department no longer wanted to maintain it.

 Dynamite Hut